 Planning your dream wedding often means navigating a maze of expenses.
 The soaring costs, especially for the dress can be staggering, and that’s without all the extra trimmings.
 However, with a strategic approach, there are definitely some strings that can be pulled to tighten expenses, without compromising the essence of your special day.
 So, if you are looking for wedding ideas on a budget, we’ve put together a guide to assist you in steering your wedding budget in the right direction.

-Before you plan anything, you need to see what you’re up against.
+Before diving into planning a wedding on a budget, you need to see what you’re up against.
 Spend some time researching and planning out what you would like and how much it would generally cost.
 Speak to friends and family members about their weddings and ask them for advice on realistic spending and budgeting, and suggestions on the best companies to go with.

 It’s easy to get carried away looking at other people’s weddings and what you think you should have.
-But what fits one person may not fit another, so make sure everything you’re doing Is actually for you and your partner.
-Remember, this is your day and you can make it however you like.
-If you’ve never liked the idea of having a sit-down meal afterwards, skip out on it and do a little homemade buffet.
-If your mother in law is insisting on having chair covers but you aren’t bothered, ask if shed be willing to contribute to them.
-Little saves here and there really add up.
+But what fits one person may not fit another, so make sure everything you’re doing is for you and your partner.
+Remember, this day is uniquely yours.

 Skip conventionalities that don’t align with your vision.
 Opt for unconventional yet meaningful choices; for instance, swap formal sit-down meals in favour of a personalised homemade buffet.
 If your mother-in-law is insisting on having chair covers but you aren’t bothered, ask if she’d be willing to contribute to them.
 Negotiating on less essential details will help save substantially without compromising on the essence of your celebration.